 Every year on November 3, the streets of Yumoto in Hakone come alive with the Hakone Daimyo Gyoretsu parade.
 The 170-strong procession of people dressed as samurai, princesses and other figures stride six kilometers through the famous hot spring town.

-This event is easily accesibly by train from Tokyo and a short walk.
+This event is easily accesible by train from Tokyo .

-The starting point of the Hakone Daimyo Parade, Soun-ji, is just a short distance from Hakone-Yumoto Station and easily reached by rail.
+The starting point of the Hakone Daimyo Parade, Sounji Temple, is just a short distance from Hakone-Yumoto Station.

-Take the JR Tokaido Line from Tokyo Station to Odawara Station, then the Hakone Tozan Railway from Odawara Station to Hakone-Yumoto Station.
+Take the JR Tokaido Line from Tokyo Station to Odawara Station.
+Then transfer to the Hakone Tozan Railway to Hakone-Yumoto Station.

 This parade has origins in the Edo period practice of sankin kotai, or alternate attendance, in which feudal lords were required to spend alternating years in Edo (now Tokyo).